-Forty weeks into your pregnancy, or 38 weeks after conception, your baby might be about 18 to 20 inches (450 to 500 millimeters) long and weigh 6 1/2 pounds (2,900 grams) or more.
+Forty weeks into your pregnancy, or 38 weeks after conception, your baby might have a crown to rump length of around 14 inches (360 millimeters) and weigh 7 1/2 pounds (3,400 grams).
 Remember, however, that healthy babies come in different sizes.

 See more In-depth

-- Healthy pregnancy: Stages of pregnancy.
-U.S. Department of Health and Human Services. http://www.womenshealth.gov/pregnancy/you-are-pregnant/stages-of-pregnancy.html.
-Accessed April 15, 2014.
+- Pregnancy: Stages of pregnancy.
+U.S. Department of Health and Human Services. https://www.womenshealth.gov/pregnancy/youre-pregnant-now-what/stages-pregnancy.
+Accessed June 6, 2017.

 - Frequently asked questions.
 Pregnancy FAQ156.
 Prenatal development: How your baby grows during pregnancy.
 American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Prenatal-Development-How-Your-Baby-Grows-During-Pregnancy.
 Accessed June 6, 2017.